zhuchunmao/vpnServer/README.md

 # vpnServer
-a script to quick install vpn server
+This is a script to quick install vpn server
+I use openvpn and strongswanvpn